Training Manual

 Before You Begin

-Complete Lesson 2.1: Searching for Products by Keyword.
-Make sure you have also completed FS-1: Working with Product Grids.
+Complete Lesson 2.1: Searching for Products by Keyword first.

 Walkthrough